 Around two years ago I happened to come across a community of people who were full of creatives and artists.
 It was there that I met many people with whom I have gotten to work with quite a bit!
 One of those people I was lucky enough to cross paths with was Jess LeClerc.

-An artist, Mum, Wife and all round arty legend, this woman truly has a gift.
-Her art has beautiful positive messages, which is why I think I love them so much.
-She creates the most calming, moody pieces and teaches classes helping others find their hidden artistic gifts as well.
+An artist, Mum, wife and all round arty legend, this woman truly has a gift.
+Her art has beautiful positive messages, which is why I love them so much and was drawn to them in the first place.
+She creates the most calming, moody works and teaches classes helping others find their hidden artistic gifts as well.

 We have worked together a few times now, so I thought it was about time I introduced her to you all.

 Who are you and what do you do?

 My name is Jessica Le Clerc, fine artist painter, illustrator and director of the School of Art & Imagination on the Sunshine Coast.

 When did you start doing your art and business.
 What made you follow your dream?

 I started my art school and doing commission painting in 1999, at 17 years old… crazy town!
 I didn’t really mean to start a business in the beginning as I just started teaching kids how to draw.
 Because I loved art and seeing kids relax and create, I fell into it my business and word of mouth saw the school grow to over 200 students, its never stopped really.
 I was painting also and that turned into more serious painting over time too.
 I think I just tip toed my way towards the art I live in now and I’m still tiptoeing towards the art I will make and teach in the future.
 My dream is to help people find peace – I get to bring that in two ways – teaching art as a form of a practice of peace and contemplation and painting peace in the form of beauty visually.